Published and accepted papers

 Updating the Allocation of Greenhouse Gas Emissions Permits in a Federal Cap-and-Trade Program, in Don Fullerton and Catherine Wolfram, ed.
 The Design and Implementation of U.S. Climate Policy, University of Chicago Press.
 2012.

 Market-based Emissions Regulation and the Evolution of Market Structure (with Mar Reguant and Stephen Ryan).
-Revisions requested, Journal of Political Economy.
+Resubmitted, Journal of Political Economy.

 Market-based emissions regulation when damages vary across sources: